eliaskousk/parallella-riscv/README.md

 ## Using the prebuilt images

-If you don't have a working Vivado installation or you just want to test everything quickly without the necessary long build times you can use the prebuilt images that have been prepared and hosted on the [Parallella RISC-V Prebuilt images] (https://github.com/eliaskousk/parallella-riscv-images) repository.
+If you don't have a working Vivado installation, or you just want to test everything quickly without the necessary long build times, you can use the prebuilt images that have been prepared and hosted on the [Parallella RISC-V Prebuilt images] (https://github.com/eliaskousk/parallella-riscv-images) repository.
 It contains images for both types of Zynq devices that the various Paralllella editions contain, along with